Fatima Bio: Early life and education

 Fatima Jabbe was born in Koidu, Kono District, to Tigidankay and Umar Jabbie on 27 November 1980.
 Her mother is Sierra Leonean and her father is Gambian.
 She was raised in a Muslim family and remains a devout Muslim herself.
 She grew up in Kono and attended primary school at the Ansarul Islamic School.
 She later went to St Joseph's "Convent" Secondary School in Freetown.

 She holds a Bachelor of Arts with Honours degree in Performing Art from the Roehampton Institute in London.
 She also earned a Bachelor of Arts degree in journalism at the University of the Arts, London College of Communication, in 2017.

 Career

-Prior to her marriage to Maada Bio, Fatima had a successful career in the entertainment industry under her maiden name Fatime Jabbe.
+Prior to her marriage to Maada Bio, Fatima had a career in the entertainment industry under her maiden name Fatime Jabbe.
 She began working in the African film industry when she was in London.
-She wrote, acted, and produced Nollywood films including Battered, Shameful Deceit, Mr. Ibu in Sierra Leone, Expedition Africa, and The Soul.
+She wrote, acted, and produced several low-budget Nollywood films including Battered, Shameful Deceit, Mr. Ibu in Sierra Leone, Expedition Africa, and The Soul.
 She starred in the film Mirror Boy and won a "Best Supporting Actress" at the 2011 ZAFAA Awards.

 In 2013, she won The Pan-African "Woman of the Year Award" from All African Media.
 And In 2013, she earned a Best Female Actress at the African Oscars in Washington, DC.
 The same year, she won the Gathering of African Best (GAB) Awards for promoting a positive view of Africans around the world.